 YWCA Seattle | King | Snohomish works to increase housing equity for women facing the greatest racial disparities in our community by connecting low-income women and families to emergency, transitional, and affordable housing.

-- YWCA owns nearly 900 units of housing, connecting our clients and permanent housing residents with community resources to help ensure their long-term success.
+- YWCA owns over 900 units of housing, connecting our clients and permanent housing residents with community resources to help ensure their long-term success.

 - YWCA also advocates at the city, county, and state level for policies that promote housing affordability and protect the rights of tenants to a safe and healthy home.